Walking Pages

 Redcar and Cleveland Walkng FestivalThis Walking Festival is an established annual summer event that includes walks for everyone from beginners to the more advanced walker.
 This year the festival is part of the Cleveland Way 50th Anniversary celebrations.
 There is a good selection of walks, many of which have been planned with a theme.
 Walks include: Saltburn Circular, Roseberry Ramble, Kittiwake Walk, Saltburn Beach Nordic walks, Scaling Mill Circular, Mindful Walk, Incredible Insect walk, Nightjar Walk, St Hilda’s Well Circular, Skelton Circular, Cleveland Way and Cleveland Street.

-White Cliffs Walking FestivalThis festival is now in its sixth year and is becoming the walking event of the year for the South East of England.
+White Cliffs Walking FestivalThis festival is becoming the walking event of the year for the South East of England.
 Centred on the historic towns of Dover, Deal and Sandwich, this week long festival, run by the local Ramblers group, features over 40 walks ranging in length from 1 to 32 miles.

 The event attracts over a thousand happy walkers each year from UK and worldwide visiting this historical area.
 Walks for all abilities and interests, including family walks, historical walks, wildlife walks, smugglers walk, challenging walks and a three-day trekking walk.